Notice of Pre-AIA or AIA Status

 Wille discloses use of an RNA stabilization solution.
 See paragraph 0017.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by either Reber or Macemon by using an RNA stabilization solution because Wille disclosed the advantage of using such a solution in RNA analysis.
+One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Briscoe and either Reber or Macemon by using an RNA stabilization solution because Wille disclosed the advantage of using such a solution in RNA analysis.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-18. Claims 17-18 are rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742).
+17. Claims 17-18 are rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, and further in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742).

 These references do not disclose the use of the set of informative genes required in claim 17, nor detecting expression of housekeeping and control genes.

-One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Reber or Macemon by using the gene biomarker panel as recited in claim 17, and using housekeeping and control genes, because these would have merely involved routine optimization of known-important reaction parameters, which as well settled in U.S. patent practice does not support unobviousness (M.P.E.P 2144.05).
+One of ordinary skill in the art would have been motivated to modify the method of Hodko as modified by Briscoe, Reber or Macemon by using the gene biomarker panel as recited in claim 17, and using housekeeping and control genes, because these would have merely involved routine optimization of known-important reaction parameters, which as well settled in U.S. patent practice does not support unobviousness (M.P.E.P 2144.05).
 In other words, the skilled artisan would have routinely optimized the biomarker panel and selection of housekeeping/control genes for use in the method of Hodko according to the particulars of the assay, such as which organisms were desired to be detected.
 It would have been prima facie obvious to one of ordinary skill in the art at the time the application was filed to carry out the claimed method.

-19. Claims 19-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Hodko in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742), further in view of Solczynski, and further in view of Miller.
+18. Claims 19-20 are rejected under 35 U.S.C.
+103 as being unpatentable over Hodko in view of Briscoe, further in view of either of Reber et al. (US 2023/0311130) or Macemon (US 9,995,742), further in view of Solczynski, and further in view of Miller.

 These references do not disclose use of a valve and valve seat as recited, nor the use of laser welding.